 Messiah University teacher candidates may work as substitute teachers during days/semesters when they are not fulfilling the requirements of a field experience or student teaching.
-When Messiah University students are serving as teacher candidates during their professional semester, they may serve as substitute teachers after being approved by the Teacher Education Program, following the Substitute Policy for Teacher Candidates (p.
-9).
-The purpose of the field experience/student teaching is to provide supervised field experience with a certified teacher who can provide support and feedback so students may only serve a possible total of ten days as a substitute.
+When Messiah University students are serving as teacher candidates during their professional semester, they may serve as substitute teachers after being approved by the Teacher Education Program, following the Substitute Policy for Teacher Candidates.
+The purpose of the field experience/student teaching is to provide supervised field experience with a certified teacher who can provide support and feedback so students may only serve a total of five days as a substitute.
 Additional days would need to be made up at the end of the semester.